 Immigration lawyer charged with investment fraud

 SANTA ANA, Calif.
-(AP) — A Los Angeles immigration lawyer was charged Wednesday with running a fraudulent scheme to recruit Chinese and Korean immigrant investors for an ethanol project that was never built.
+(AP) — An immigration lawyer from Los Angeles has been charged with running a fraudulent scheme to recruit Chinese and Korean investors for an ethanol project that was never built.

-Federal prosecutors said Lee took roughly $47 million from 94 foreigners who each invested $500,000 plus fees hoping to obtain green cards under the United States' immigrant investor program, which lets foreigners seek green cards if they invest in projects designed to create jobs.
+Authorities say Lee took roughly $47 million from 94 foreigners who each invested $500,000 plus fees.
+The foreigners hoped to obtain green cards under a program that lets them seek green cards if they invest in projects that create jobs.

 Prosecutors say Lee misused the money and filed bogus paperwork with immigration authorities.